Dr James Kelly

 My interests are in post-Reformation Catholic history in Europe, with a particular focus on Britain and Ireland.
 The experience of the British and Irish Catholic communities at home and in exile is the main focus of my research.

 I lead the History of Catholicism research strand within the University's Centre for Catholic Studies.
-I am also an associate and member of the steering committee of the Queen Mary Centre for Religion and Literature in English, as well as serving as secretary of the Catholic Record Society.
+In this role, I act as conference director of the biennial Early Modern British and Irish Catholicism conference, which is organized jointly by Durham University and the University of Notre Dame.
+I am also a member of the steering committe of the Zurbarán Centre for Spanish and Latin American Art, as well as an associate and member of the steering committee of the Queen Mary Centre for Religion and Literature in English.
+In addition, I am a member of Durham University's Institute of Medieval and Early Modern Studies, as well as a Fellow of the Royal Historical Society.

 - Kelly, James E. (2015).
 Treasures of Ushaw College: Durham's Hidden Gem.
 Scala Arts & Heritage Publishers.